kolynzb/rust-lang-simplified/rustify/docs/rust-book/0x05-Struts.md

-# Using Struts To Structure Related Data.
+# Chtr 5: Using Struts To Structure Related Data.

 - A struct, or structure, is a custom data type that lets you name and package together multiple related values that make up a meaningful group.
 If you’re familiar with an object-oriented language, a struct is like an object’s data attributes.